 David Blackhall, chief executive of the Australian Automotive Dealers Association (AADA) has written to ACCC chair Rod Sims and Assistant Treasurer Stuart Robert to call for an industry-specific code of conduct to relieve pressure on independent dealers.

 “Refusing to pre-report these vehicles is simply not an option for many dealers as they fear the manufacturer will withhold important incentive payments or even worse cancel their franchise agreement,” Blackhall said in a statement.

 SmartCompany understands many small dealerships feel as though the current regulatory framework doesn’t adequately address their concerns.

 Independent car dealerships enter into dealership agreements, covered under the franchising code, with large car manufacturers, often paying millions of dollars in start-up costs to establish a location.

-Manufacturers report being strong-armed by their business partners, including having dealer agreements ended with little notice or receiving a stiff deal when consumers return faulty cars.
+Dealers report being strong-armed by their business partners, including having dealer agreements ended with little notice or receiving a stiff deal when consumers return faulty cars.

 Pressure is now building on the federal government to change the rules after Labor quietly announced last month that it would tell Treasury to work with the ACCC and industry to draft a “legislative instrument for a mandatory code”.

 In a speech to the AADA last month, shadow assistant treasurer Andrew Leigh said a code would deliver small businesses in the industry a better deal.